 Can I make gifts of more than £3,000 to avoid paying Inheritance Tax?

-Yes although there are strict rules rigorously imposed by HMRC in relation to gifting to avoid paying Inheritance tax.
+There are strict rules rigorously imposed by HMRC in relation to gifting to avoid paying Inheritance tax.
 As a general rule, you must survive a period of seven years from the date of the gift for its value to escape IHT, and you must not retain any benefit at all in the asset gifted.
 If you die within this seven year period, the value of the gift will be included in your estate when assessing if Inheritance Tax should be paid.

 If I gift everything to my Husband / Wife, is IHT payable?